 4. Because it is hard.

 Until you actually start making money as a blogger, you just don’t realize how hard blogging is.
 Blogging is just like any other reputable profession – it is full of sacrifices and lots of hard work.
 There are times where you feel overworked, underpaid, and under appreciated.
 There are times when you question if it is all really worth it – does anyone even care what I have to say or realize the hard work I go through to provide FREE information on my websites?
 No, probably not.
 But that’s not why I do it.
-I do it because I want to and even then, it’s still hard.
+I do it because I am called to do it, and I want to and even then, it’s still hard.

 And time and time again, I want to quit blogging.